The History of Omoide Yokocho

 Visitors are hit with the smell of barbecue smoke and charcoal the moment they step into the alley.
 Yakitori is king here, served by almost all of the restaurants in Piss Alley, while nikomi, a thick, hearty stew made of beef tendon, intestines and vegetables is a close second.
 Vegetarians are advised to eat something before arriving, as options will be limited.

 In case the name “Piss Alley” doesn’t make this obvious enough, this is not a place for fancy cocktails or imported wines.
 The booze here is bountiful and cheap.
 Japanese beer, highballs, sours, shochu, and sake are available at every restaurant for a reasonable price.

-A favorite among thrill seekers and food critics, Asadachi (literally, “Morning Wood”) offers some of the most outrageous menu items in Tokyo.
-Featuring frog sashimi, horse penis, pig testicles, grilled salamander, and other oddities, this is one experience not to be missed by travelers with an adventurous palate.
+A favourite among thrill seekers and food critics, Asadachi (literally, “Morning Wood”) offers some of the most outrageous menu items in Tokyo – you can order frog sashimi, horse penis, pig testicles and grilled salamander at this little hole-in-the-wall.
 The restaurant’s name is a nod to the various “stamina foods” on its menu, traditionally believed to boost sexual performance and prowess, amongst other things.